wilsonyou/nebula/docs/manual-EN/import_data/nebula-importer-updated.md

 ### With Header Line

-This feature has not been supported now.
+This feature is not supported now.
 Please remove the header from your csv data file at present.

 #### Edges